Weezer (Blue Album): Recording and production

 While preparing for the studio sessions, Weezer focused on their vocal interplay by practicing barbershop quartet-style songs, which helped Cuomo and Sharp feel more comfortable collaborating during rehearsals.
 Sharp, who had never sung before joining Weezer, developed his falsetto: "I had to sing an octave higher than Rivers.
 After a lot of practice, I started to get it down."

 Weezer rehearsed 15 songs in New York City in preparation for the Electric Lady Studios sessions.
 Four songs from this rehearsal were not included on the album: "I Swear It's True", "Getting Up and Leaving", a reprise of "In the Garage", and "Mykel and Carli", an ode to the sisters Mykel and Carli Allan, who ran the Weezer fanclub.
 Weezer later recorded another version of "Mykel and Carli" as a B-side for the single "Undone – The Sweater Song", with the Weezer collaborator Karl Koch.

 Weezer considered self-producing the album, but were pressured by Geffen to choose a producer.
 They decided on Ric Ocasek, who was the frontman for the Cars.
 Ocasek was selected because of his work on the Cars' song "Just What I Needed", which Cuomo said sounded similar to the way that he wanted Weezer to sound like.
 Ocasek convinced them to switch their guitar pickups from the neck to the bridge, resulting in a brighter sound.
 Sharp and Cuomo imposed several rules on recording, banning reverb and insisting on all downstrokes on guitar.
 According to the engineer Chris Shaw, the "overriding concept" was to treat the guitars and bass as a single, 10-string instrument, playing in unison.
 Weezer insisted that the guitars were mixed as loudly as those in Radiohead's 1992 song "Creep", burying some vocals.
+Aside from delay used in the swells on "Only in Dreams", the album makes no use of guitar effects.